sofiapasquini/IMBD-Sentiment-Analysis/README.md

 # IMBD-Sentiment-Analysis
 I use dimensionality reduction techniques in order to analyse and predict sentiment in a set of texts.
+The data set used is from the Internet Movie Database consisting of 1000 reviews labelled as positive or negative by humans, entitled 'IMDB_Sample.xlsx'.
+I explore and compare predictive performances of dimensionally-reduced input data using Partial Component Analysis and Autoencoding.